november 3, 2020

 The City of Oakdale General Municipal Elections are held on the first Tuesday after the first Monday in November of even numbered years for the purpose of electing City Council members, Mayor, City Treasurer and City Clerk or placing special measures and/or bond issues before the voters.
 Special elections may be called for the purpose of Municipal Code Amendments, Referendum, Initiative and/or Recall.

-The next General Municipal Election will beheld on November 3, 2020, voters in the City of Oakdale will elect:
+The General Municipal Election was held on November 3, 2020 for voters in the City of Oakdale to elect:

 Two (2) City Council Members

 One (1) City Clerk

 Nomination Period for the November 3, 2020 Election is CLOSED

 The nomination period for the November 3, 2020 election began on Monday, July 13, 2020 and closed on Friday, August 7, 2020 at 5:00 p.m. for the City Clerk and City Treasurer seats and Friday, August 12, 2020 at 5:00 p.m. for the City Council seats.